Placements (Overview)

 Above Headline (Advanced Ads Pro)

-Injects the ad before the main headline H1 on singular pages.
+This placement injects an ad before the main headline (H1) on singular pages and posts.

 ad in the middle of post